PhytoRx

 Community Partners

-Building relationships with community partners is a the suggested approach for the PhytoRx program.
-The partners in your area may different than our example, but there are likely similar groups that can provide multi-pronged support to ensure program success.
+Building relationships with community partners is the suggested approach for the PhytoRx program.
+The partners in your area may be different than our example, but there are likely similar groups that can provide multi-pronged support to ensure program success.
 Consider these community partners:

 • Community health clinic